angular/clutz/README.md

 ## Example usage

-We don't offer a binary distribution, so first you need to build:
+We don't offer a binary distribution, so first you need to build from source:
 ```shell
 $ npm install
 $ gradle build installDist